dotnet/docs-maui/docs/platform-integration/device/information.md

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="read_info":::

+To access the user-assigned device name through the <xref:Microsoft.Maui.Devices.IDeviceInfo.Name?displayProperty=nameWithType> property in iOS 16 and later, rather than the generic device name, your app must meet certain criteria and be assigned the `com.apple.developer.device-information.user-assigned-device-name` entitlement.
+For more information, see [`com.apple.developer.device-information.user-assigned-device-name`](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_device-information_user-assigned-device-name?language=objc) on developer.apple.com.

 ## Get the device platform

 The `IDeviceInfo.Platform` property represents the operating system the app is running on.
 The <xref:Microsoft.Maui.Devices.DevicePlatform> type provides a property for each operating system: